This chocolate spread is something I came up with as a delicious morning breakfast option. It’s great to mix up what you have for breakfast daily.

 - more antioxidants than blueberries, tea, wine and goji berries

 - rich in magnesium, for heart and brain health

 Once I came up with this, I had to share it so I started posting it on my Instagram stories.
 I’d toast some home made buckwheat bread (gluten free, btw) and

 gob giant spoonfuls spread it on the toast.

 Let me know what you serve it with in comments below, and keep reading for a little more backstory on my latest healthy creation!

 - 1-2 T cacao powder (dark chocolate powder) get organic, I use this one

-- 26 grams (usually 2 servings) collagen protein (the average single serving is about 13g (approximately 11g of protein – which is often 1 scoop – double that for this recipe)
+- 26 grams (usually 2 servings) collagen protein (the average single serving is about 13g (approximately 11g of collagen peptides – which is often 1 scoop – double that for this recipe)

-More on collagen protein in my recent post here.
-You’re welcome to try this with a vegan or plant based protein – but the consistency of collagen protein really makes this recipe stick together.
+More on collagen peptides in my recent post here.
+You’re welcome to try this with a vegan or plant based protein – but the consistency of collagen peptides really makes this recipe stick together.